Vrishni heroes: Evolution as avatars of Vishnu (4th century CE-)

 The Vrishni heroes for the most part became avatars of Vishnu, and were incorporated in the Vaishnavite system from the 4th century CE.
 The avatars were combined in the Vishnu statuary from this time, in statues known as Vaikuntha Chaturmurti.

 Saṃkarṣaṇa came to be associated with the lion, which is his theriomorphic aspect.
 He can be identified as Narasimha.
 Saṃkarṣaṇa appears as a lion in some of the Caturvyūha statues (the Bhita statue), where he is an assistant to Vāsudeva, and in the Vaikuntha Chaturmurti when his lion's head protrudes from the side of Vishnu's head.

 Aniruddha came to be associated with the boar, which is his theriomorphic aspect, also known as Varaha.
 Aniruddha appears as a boar in some of the Caturvyūha statues, where he is an assistant to Vāsudeva, and in the Vaikuntha Chaturmurti when his boar's head protrudes from the side of Vishnu's head.

-In the Vaikuntha Chaturmurti, especially in the statues from Kasmir, Pradyumna also appears sometimes in the back of the head of the central Vishnu, as a fearsome deity, also known as Kapila.
+In the Vaikuntha Chaturmurti, especially in the statues from Kashmir, Pradyumna also appears sometimes in the back of the head of the central Vishnu, as a fearsome deity, also known as Kapila.